zorua98741/PS3-Rich-Presence-for-Discord/README.md

 You will now be able to add your own art assets in the developer portal under "Rich Presence > Art Assets".
 Note that there are naming conventions you will have to follow, and thus you will name the image/art asset the output of "validate():" <br>
  ![example](https://imgur.com/QUZ6GTq.png) <br>
 Note how the game's name is different to "validate()", and that to add an image for CSGO, the art asset in the Discord developer application would be named "counter_strike_global_offensive_".
-Finally, for the names of the art assets to be sent to *your* discord developer application, you have the option of either deleting "implementedImage.txt" or otherwise deleting all current text in the file, and adding your own names.
+Finally, for the names of the art assets to be sent to *your* discord developer application, you have the option of either deleting "implementedImage.txt" or otherwise deleting all current text in the file, and adding your own game names.

 ## (in)Frequently Asked Questions
 Q: Can this script be adapted for use on mobile devices? <br>